 Can't seem to fall asleep at night during a heat wave?
 You are not alone.
-No matter how many blankets you kick off or how high you blast your fan, sometimes it's seemingly impossible to cool down your body temperature to finally get yourself to sleep.
-Grab a cold glass of water and read over Payless Power's 10 tips to help you stay cool at night and sleep soundly during those hot summer nights.
+No matter how many blankets you kick off or how high you blast your fan, it can feel impossible to cool down your body temperature to finally sleep comfortably and soundly.
+Grab a cold glass of water and read over Payless Power's 10 tips to help you stay cool at night for better summer sleep.

 10 WAYS TO STAY COOL WHILE SLEEPING